pankalos/schema-api/README.md

 echo -n '<SECRET_KEY>' | base64
 ```

 These values can then be used in your Schema-API secrets.

 ---

 ## 3. Quick Deployment Guide: PostgreSQL

 Schema-API requires PostgreSQL.
 In this setup, PostgreSQL is deployed with [**Crunchy Postgres for Kubernetes**](https://access.crunchydata.com/documentation/postgres-operator/latest/tutorials/basic-setup/create-cluster) using a Helm-based examples repository.
-The guide assumes that `storageclass-nfs` is the cluster default, or that you explicitly set it in the values file.

 ### 1. Clone the examples repository